blockchainsllc/usn-mvp/README.md

-# Slock.App user validation program
+# Slock.it MVP user validation program
 Welcome to our program, it is a pleasure to see you here.

 We work to enable new sharing experiences and provide you with a glimpse of how blockchain technology can power new ideas.